sourcegraph/handbook/content/departments/engineering/teams/code-intelligence/glossary.md

 A tool that does [indexing](#indexing).

-In the context of Code Intel, this usually refers to a _precise_ indexer, i.e. something which emits [precise code intel](#precise-code-intel) about a language.
+In the context of code navigation, this usually refers to a _precise_ indexer, i.e. something which emits [precise code navigation](#precise-code-intel) about a language.
 However, this is sometimes used as shorthand for "some tool that emits [LSIF Typed](#lsif-typed)".

 ### indexing